-Since you can’t give someone the gift of good health, giving them fitness equipment or a gym membership can seem like the next best thing.
-In some cases this is true.
-In other cases, a fitness-related gift can backfire spectacularly.
+Since we can’t give the gift of good health, giving fitness equipment or a gym membership may seem like the next best thing.
+In some cases this works.
+In other cases, it can backfire spectacularly.
 If you want to give the gift of fitness, it’s important to know how to do it in a thoughtful and tactful way.

 When receiving a fitness-related gift, people tend to react in one of three ways: